 What is Invega?

-Invega (paliperidone) is an antipsychotic medication.
+Invega is an antipsychotic medicine.
 It works by changing the effects of chemicals in the brain.

 Invega may also be used for purposes not listed in this medication guide.

 Invega is not for use in psychotic conditions related to dementia.
-Invega may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Paliperidone may cause heart failure, sudden death, or pneumonia in older adults with dementia-related psychosis.

 Stop taking Invega and call your doctor at once if you have very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats, tremors, restless muscle movements in your face or neck, tremor (uncontrolled shaking), trouble swallowing, or feeling like you might pass out.

-To make sure you can safely take Invega, tell your doctor if you have any of these other conditions:
+To make sure Invega is safe for you, tell your doctor if you have ever had:

 a stomach or intestinal disorder;